SeesKo/alx-backend-user-data/0x02-Session_authentication/README.md

-# 0x02.
-Session authentication
+# 0x01.
+Basic authentication

-This project implements session authentication using Flask.
-It demonstrates how to handle session creation, management, and termination using HTTP cookies.
+This project demonstrates how to implement Basic Authentication in a simple Flask API.

 ## Requirements